HALLOWEEN: Jack o’ Lantern Nacho Cheese Ball Recipe

 3. BEFORE serving, roll the cheese ball in the crushed corn chips.
 Arrange the cheese ball on a plate, and press the bell pepper stem or celery stalk into the top.

-4. MAKE a jack o’ lantern face, if desired, with pieces of break off pieces of blue corn chips/black bean chips to form a jack o’ lantern face.
-The chip pieces should adhere to the pumpkin cheese ball if you gently press them onto it, but you can also glue them on using a small dab of the plain yogurt or sour cream.
+4. MAKE a jack o’ lantern face, if desired, with break-off pieces of blue corn chips/black bean chips to form a jack o’ lantern face.
+The chip pieces should adhere to the pumpkin cheese ball if you gently press them onto it, but you can also glue them on using a small dab of plain yogurt or sour cream.

 5. SERVE the cheese ball with black bean chips, crackers and spreading knives.

-Pumpkins carved into jack o’ lanterns are an Irish-American tradition.
-But for centuries before any Irish immigration, jack o’ lanterns were carved from beets, potatoes and turnips and placed in windows of homes in what is now Great Britain, to ward off evil spirits on Halloween.
+Jack o’ lanterns carved from pumpkins are an Irish-American tradition.
+But for centuries before any Irish immigration to the U.S., jack o’ lanterns were carved from beets, potatoes, and turnips and placed in windows of homes in what is now Great Britain, to ward off evil spirits on Halloween.

 The jack o’ lantern is named after Stingy Jack, a fellow of Irish myth.
 He invited the Devil to have a drink with him, but was too cheap to pay even for his own drink.